Who does what in LeDeR

 We have 7 NHS England learning disability and autism teams across the country.
 A regional coordinator is part of each team and provides oversight for LeDeR.

 - provide operational support for local area contacts (LACs) and reviewer teams

 - support the LAC with any unresolved local issues

 Local area contact (LAC)

-Local governance group / panel – This group sits at ICS level and will have final sign off on reviews completed for that ICS area.
-The group will determine the actions to be taken as a result of reviews as well as develop and monitor the ICS LeDeR local action plan.
+- Local governance group and panel – this group sits at Integrated Care Board (ICB) level.
+It will complete the final sign off on reviews for that ICS area.
+The group will determine the actions to take and develop and monitor the ICB LeDeR local action plan

-Independent advisory group – The LeDeR independent advisory group provides expertise and advice on addressing the premature mortality of people with a learning disability.
-The group makes recommendations and provides critical challenge to the approach for implementing the actions from learning, representing the views of a range of stakeholders.
+- Independent advisory group – provides expertise and advice on premature mortality of people with a learning disability.
+The group recommends and provides the approach for implementing the actions from learning